eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 There will be few major changes in the structure of the code from previous stage where we wrote the entire implementation in `main()`.
 Thus, for this stage, we recommended working on a new separate file, and let’s call it `tcp_proxy.c`.

-In addition to the previous definitions in `tcp_server.c`, add a global definition at the top of the file for the upstream port number that you’ll be serving the python file server from.
+In addition to the previous definitions in `tcp_server.c`, add a global definition at the top of the file for the upstream port number that we will be serving the python file server from.

 ::: tip NOTE
 Add this to global definitions